 "The body of technologies, processes and practices designed to protect networks, computers, programs and data from attack, damage or unauthorized access."

 Remember, information security is concerned with all information no matter the format, storage or mode of transmission (electronic, paper or oral).
 The term "Cybersecurity" has a digital or computer implication.

 The term "Phishing" is not referring to an activity that involves a pole and a lake!
 Phishing (pronounced fishing) is a type of deception or fraud that uses e-mail messages, websites or phone calls to dishonestly exploit sensitive information from you OR install malicious software on your computer.
 Any time of year is "Phishing" season.
 Explore:

 - Flyers on Phishing and Smishing

-- The first video in the Ask a Hacker series on creating better passwords
+- The Ask a Hacker series of videos

 Avoid being Phished!

 Highlighted below are examples of texts, phone calls, and emails our employees have seen at work or in their personal lives.
 Click the Phish Bytes section to the right to see previous “catches”.